tacettinkustu/Pinch/README.md

-# PINCH
+# Pinch

-In PINCH, we leverage SwiftUI gestures to enhance user interactions.
+In Pinch, we leverage SwiftUI gestures to enhance user interactions.
 We make use of various gestures, including:

 - Long-press gesture
 - Double-tap gesture